Yellow group — IMITATION

 Understanding the logic behind each group helps you spot similar patterns in future puzzles.
 Here's the reasoning for every category in today's Connections.

-These words all describe the act of playing or tinkering with something, often in a casual or non-serious manner, like a hobby or a pastime.
+These words all describe the act of playing or tampering with something, often in a careless or idle manner.
+They can be used in various contexts, such as playing with a toy or tampering with a machine.

-These words are all names of well-known car rental companies, often found at airports or city centers.
+These words are all names of well-known car rental companies, such as Avis and Hertz.
+They are often used by travelers to rent vehicles for temporary use.

-These words are all names of snack food brands, with the added twist of including the starting letter of the brand name.
+These words are all names of snack brands, with the added twist of including the starting letter of each brand.
+For example, 'FRITZ' refers to the snack brand 'Fritos', with the starting letter 'F'.

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.